nerith/nerith.github.io/about.md

 In my spare time, I like to tinker with Unix and Unix-like systems and contribute to free and open source software.

+Software that I create and contribute to is available on my [GitHub](https://github.com/nerith).

 I recently graduated from university with a Bachelor of Science in Computer Science and am currently seeking a job in software development.
 If you are seeking someone to fill a software development position, feel free to contact me using the information below.

 Email: csbit32 [at] gmail [dot] com